ahayworth/cta_redux/CONTRIBUTING.md

 2. ```bundle install```

-3. Load your REPL like so: ```CI=true irb```.
+3. Load your REPL like so: ```TRAVIS=true irb```.
 This ensures that the embedded SQLite database will be unzipped in the correct location for you.
-The CI environment variable is only necessary once for a fresh checkout.
+The TRAVIS environment variable is only necessary once for a fresh checkout.

 4. Make changes, and submit a pull request.
 Open issues as needed.